YungSpecht/DiceChess/README.md

 | 6 | King   |

 3. If a pawn is to be promoted (would advance to the last row), the player can move it even if the die does not show 1.
 However, he can only promote it to the piece chosen by the die roll - for example, if 3 is rolled, the pawn can be promoted to a bishop only.
 If 1 is rolled, the pawn can be promoted to any piece.
+Note: If you roll a 6 you cannot move the pawn forward as that would mean the pawn could promote to a second king.

 ## Installation
 This program is a gradle project created using the LibGDX framework and written in java.
 Therefore, to run it you have to have gradle installed.